Harry-KNIGHT/DragGestureKit/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 Enjoy using `DragGestureKit` in your SwiftUI projects!

+## Aknowledgment

+Many thanks to Lionel G for assisting me in achieving my objectives by providing valuable insights for calculations, and to Elyes D. for offering feedback on the code and suggesting improvements.